cilium/cilium/Documentation/bpf/architecture.rst

 ``CONFIG_BPF_JIT_ALWAYS_ON`` configuration option is optional, but in case JITs are enabled there anyway, the interpreter may as well be compiled out to reduce the kernel's complexity.
-Thus, it is also generally recommended for widely used JITs in case of main stream architectures such as ``x86_64`` and ``arm64``.
+Thus, it is also generally recommended for widely used JITs in case of mainstream architectures such as ``x86_64`` and ``arm64``.

 Last but not least, the kernel offers an option to disable the use of